 - What to do if you are sick from CDC: English, Spanish, Chinese, Korean, Vietnamese

-- There is no vaccine or proven cure for coronavirus at this point.
-Beware of fraudulent coronavirus tests, vaccines and treatments information from FDA: English, Simplified Chinese, Korean, Spanish, Tagalog, Vietnamese.
+- Beware of fraudulent coronavirus tests, vaccines, and treatments.
+Information from FDA: English, Simplified Chinese, Korean, Spanish, Tagalog, Vietnamese.